ie3-institute/simona/docs/readthedocs/functionality/neuralstateestimation.md

 ## Workflow & SIMONA Integration

-To perform neural state estimation, SIMONA serves as the simulation environment to generate the necessary data foundation:
+To generate training data e.g. for neural state estimation, SIMONA serves as the simulation environment to generate the necessary data foundation:

 1. **Data Generation:** Create synthetic grid states and corresponding measurement data via simulation.
 2. **Training:** Train a neural model on the generated supervised dataset.